dbpedia/gstore/vos-loader/README.md

 The service monitors the `persistence.fileSystemStorageLocation` directory.
 When it finds new files there, it processes them and puts them first into `loading.vosQueuesParentDir/loading` and then either in failed or loaded.
-TODO: what is the `loading.vosQueuesParentDir` file doing?
+TODO: what is the `loading-active.flag` file doing?

 ## Building